Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 The migration **_DOES NOT_** include:

-- External login information associated with each account (e.g., Google or Facebook logins).
+- External sign-in information associated with each account (e.g., Google or Facebook logins).
 - User password hashes from the `CMS_User.UserPassword` column.

   After the migration, the corresponding `CMS_Member.MemberPassword` in the target Xperience by Kentico instance